spencertipping/phi/continuation.md

    eval works.
 2. Design a core API that gives us enough to work with, including primitive access.
-3. Refactor the existing ocaml implementation to follow that spec.
+3. Rewrite the existing ocaml implementation to follow that spec.

 ### Core API design
 Do we want some type of namespace structuring?
 If this is going to be familiar